-where $scale_tril$ is lower-triangular k x k matrix with non-zero diagonal, i.e., $tf.diag_part(scale_tril)$!= 0.
-Additional leading dimensions (if any) will index batches.
+where scale_tril is lower-triangular k x k matrix with non-zero diagonal, i.e., tf.diag_part(scale_tril) != 0.

 - loc Floating-point Tensor.
 If this is set to None, loc is implicitly 0.
 When specified, may have shape $[B1, \ldots, Bb, k]$ where $b \ge 0$ and k is the event size. - scale_tril Floating-point, lower-triangular Tensor with non-zero diagonal elements. $scale_tril$ has shape [B1, ..., Bb, k, k] where b >= 0 and k is the event size. - validate_args Python bool, default False.
 When True distribution parameters are checked for validity despite possibly degrading runtime performance.
 When False invalid inputs may silently render incorrect outputs. - allow_nan_stats Python bool, default True.
 When True, statistics (e.g., mean, mode, variance) use the value "NaN" to indicate the result is undefined.
 When False, an exception is raised if one or more of the statistic's batch members are undefined. - name Python str name prefixed to Ops created by this class.